Sumac-Rubbed Salmon Roasted in Olive Oil

 When the fish is room temperature, put the pan in the oven and heat it for 5 minutes.
 Rub the salmon pieces on both sides with olive oil and sprinkle generously with fish rub and Sumac.
 Use your fingers to rub the spices around a little so they stick to the salmon.

 After the pan has heated for 5 minutes, put the salmon top side down in the frying pan and roast 5 minutes.
 Carefully turn over and roast about 3 minutes more, depending on how thick your salmon pieces are.
-Serve hot, with Tzatziki Sauce if desired.
+Serve hot, with Tzatziki Sauce

-Ten More Amazing Ideas for Cooking Salmon:
+More Amazing Ideas for Cooking Salmon:

 Grilled Salmon with Maple-Sriracha-Lime Glaze ~ Kalyn’s Kitchen